Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 24 Januari 2026 06.30.48 UTC
+- WIB: Sabtu, 24 Januari 2026 09.22.19 UTC
-- WITA: Sabtu, 24 Januari 2026 07.30.48 UTC
+- WITA: Sabtu, 24 Januari 2026 10.22.19 UTC
-- WIT: Sabtu, 24 Januari 2026 08.30.48 UTC
+- WIT: Sabtu, 24 Januari 2026 11.22.19 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: motivational
+Kategori: friendship